marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

 Player Plans:

-* talk to Ilsoari and Brodert about our various items and learnings (potion, needle, dagger)
 * lead them to the demon temple to investigate
 * rusty gonna look for ritual in prayer book involving wine/raven/wand
 * Talk with Father Zantus
-* Check out Chopper's Isle

 Silly notes: